 The Fed, as a result of the 1970s, now not only uses policy to target unemployment, but also inflation, and will closely monitor changes in the CPI.
 This will determine how quickly they raise the Fed Funds rate, and even begin selling the debt securities they are currently purchasing in order to stimulate the economy, to reduce the money supply and combat any signs of excessive inflation.

-June saw minimal CPI growth of 0.6%, well below the 2% Fed inflation target.
-However, this was driven largely by a marked decline in energy prices, led by the underlying energy commodities which declined more than 20%, while food prices continue to escalate.
+August continued to see below-normal CPI growth of 1.3%, below the 2% Fed inflation target.
+However, this continues to be driven largely by a marked decline in energy prices, led by the underlying energy commodities which declined double digits, while food prices continue to escalate.

 What the Housing Market Says About When the Economy Will Recover